cortexproject/cortex/README.md

 ## Engage with Our Community

-We invite you to participate in the bi-weekly Cortex Community Calls, an exciting opportunity to connect with fellow developers and enthusiasts.
-These meetings are held every alternate Thursday, alternating between 1200 UTC and 1700 UTC, providing a platform for open discussion, collaboration, and knowledge sharing.
+We invite you to participate in the Cortex Community Calls, an exciting opportunity to connect with fellow developers and enthusiasts.
+These meetings are held every 4 weeks on Thursdays at 1700 UTC, providing a platform for open discussion, collaboration, and knowledge sharing.

 Our meeting notes are meticulously documented and can be